Georgia State University

 Wrong: Consult an adviser at the Office of Academic Assistance in Langdale Hall Suite 418.

-Georgia State’s centers, colleges, departments, divisions, institutes, offices, schools, and units do not adhere to a strict naming system, but here is a rough guide to help you use and understand the different words we use to talk about the university’s many components.
+Georgia State’s centers, colleges, departments, divisions, institutes, offices, schools and units do not adhere to a strict naming system.
+Nevertheless, this rough guide can help you understand the different words we use to talk about the university’s many components.

-This is no strict rule, however, because schools can be housed within colleges or even other schools.
-The School of Music and the Ernest G. Welch School of Art & Design, for example, are part of the College of the Arts, and the School of Nursing is part of the Byrdine F. Lewis School of Nursing & Health Professions.
+This is no strict rule, however, because schools can also be housed within colleges or even other schools.
+The School of Music and the Ernest G. Welch School of Art & Design, for example, are part of the College of the Arts, the School of Nursing is part of the Byrdine F. Lewis College of Nursing & Health Professions and the School of Social Work operates within the Andrew Young School of Policy Studies.

-“Institutes” and “centers” often have similar purposes and engage in similar activities, but only institutes, such as the Institute for Biomedical Sciences, can offer degree programs.
+When used in an academic context, “institutes” and “centers” often have similar purposes and engage in similar activities, but only institutes, such as the Institute for Biomedical Sciences, can offer degree programs.
 Centers, such as the Center for State & Local Finance, cannot.
-Note that institutes do not have to offer degree programs to be institutes; they have to be able to offer them.
+Note that institutes do not have to offer degree programs to be institutes.
+They have to be able to offer them.

 “Division” can be particularly tricky.
 In general, “division” designates an administrative area or group of administrative departments (sometimes called “offices”) overseen by a vice president.
-Jerry Rackliffe is the senior vice president of the Division of Finance & Administration, which contains, in one example, the Department of Budget & Planning.
-Likewise, Douglas Covey is the vice president of the Division of Student Affairs, which contains the Office of Civic Engagement, among others.
+Jerry Rackliffe is the senior vice president of the division of Finance & Administration, which contains the department of Budget & Planning.
+Likewise, as vice president for student engagement and programs, Allison Calhoun-Brown oversees the division of Student Affairs, which houses Recreational Services.

-“Unit” is usually reserved for budgetary purposes (a “budget unit”) but can also be synonymous with “department,” whether academic (Department of English) or administrative (Campus Services).
+“Unit” is usually reserved for budgetary purposes but can also be synonymous with “department,” whether academic (Department of English) or administrative (Campus Services).

-You may describe a college’s relationship to the university in three ways, depending on context and personal preference: “[the] [college] at Georgia State University” (with our without the definite article as appropriate), “Georgia State University’s [college]” or “the Georgia State University [college].”
-Never use slashes, colons, commas, or dashes.
+You may describe a college’s relationship to the university in three ways, depending on context and personal preference: “[the] [college] at Georgia State University” (with or without the definite article as appropriate), “Georgia State University’s [college]” or “the Georgia State University [college].”
+Never use slashes, colons, commas or dashes.

 Right: Georgia State University’s College of Arts & Sciences